- Departments, Programs & Majors

 Summer programs at the National Institutes of Health (NIH) provide an opportunity to spend a summer working at the NIH side-by-side with some of the leading scientists in the world, in an environment devoted exclusively to biomedical research.
 The NIH consists of the 240-bed Mark O. Hatfield Clinical Research Center and more than 1200 laboratories/research projects located on the main campus in Bethesda, MD and the surrounding area, as well as in Baltimore and Frederick, MD; Research Triangle Park, NC; Phoenix, AZ; Hamilton, MT; Framingham, MA; and Detroit, MI.

 Awards cover a minimum of eight weeks, with students generally arriving at the NIH in May or June.
 The NIH Institutes and the Office of Intramural Training & Education sponsor a wide range of summer activities, including lectures featuring distinguished NIH investigators, career/professional development workshops, and Summer Poster Day.
-Applications for most opportunities are accepted beginning November 1, 2012.
+Applications for most opportunities will be available by November 15, 2013.

-NASA Undergraduate Student Research Program offers internships in engineering, science, and mathematics at NASA Centers and research support facilities.
-Application period for the Summer 2013 session is November 1, 2012 to February 1, 2013.
-For more information, visit http://usrp.usra.edu/.
+Search for NASA internships in engineering, science, and mathematics at NASA Centers and research support facilities.
+Application period for the Summer 2014 session is November 1, 2013 to February 1, 2014.
+For more information, visit https://intern.nasa.gov/

 Science.gov searches over 45 databases and over 2000 selected websites from 14 federal agencies, offering 200 million pages of authoritative U.S. government science information including research and development results.
 The Internship and Fellowship Opportunities in Science section is intended for use by students, teachers, and professors who are looking for internships or fellowships in science, technology, engineering, or mathematics (STEM). http://www.science.gov/internships/undergrad.html